BoatUS ANGLER: RecycledFish Stewardship Tips

 Many states now restrict the import of certain, but not all, types of firewood.
 Many states recommend buying firewood locally.
 Heed the recommendation.
 Plan ahead; find a source for firewood at your destination.

 Forests are important for our fish.
 Trees keep sediment and pollution out of rivers.
 Trees help to maintain cooler water temperatures.
 Trees stabilize banks.
 Trees' roots often become habitat for fish.
 Their leaves, when they drop, become food for invertebrates.
 Invertebrates, when they grow, become food for fish.

-So the next time you get firewood, get it locally.
-"Heck," pick it up a few miles from your campsite.
-You'll be helping to prevent the spread of Emerald Ash Borers and Asian Longhorn beetles.
-You'll also save a few trees in the process.
-You'll be doing your fish a favor as well.
+Emerald Ash Borers and Asian Longhorn beetles have taken more than their share of trees out of the environment.
+Get your firewood locally.
+You'll be helping to prevent the spread of Emerald Ash Borers and Asian Longhorned Beetles.
+You'll save a few trees and will be doing your fish a favor as well.

 For More Conservation Tips Visit www.recycledfish.org